Would Benjamin Netanyahu be arrested in Germany? – DW – 11/22/2024

 Netanyahu was last in Germany around a year and a half ago.
 And on Friday, other German government politicians stressed, almost with relief, that a visit was not to be expected in the foreseeable future.

-Israel is one of the ten countries with which Germany holds intergovernmental consultations: meetings in which all members of each country's cabinet meet.
-This purpose is to emphasize the special bilateral relationship between the countries.
+Israel is one of the 10 countries with which Germany holds intergovernmental consultations: Meetings in which all members of each country's cabinet get together.
+The purpose of this is to emphasize the special bilateral relationship between the countries.
 The first such meeting took place in Jerusalem in 2008 under then-Chancellor Angela Merkel (CDU), and the last was in October 2018.

 Government spokesman finds it difficult to imagine an arrest